emicklei/melrose/docs/http.md

 ### inspecting

 If the HTTP URL has the query parameter `action=inspect` then `melrōse` will print inspection details of the selected expression.

+### file (optional)

+The absolute filename of the script in which the expression is evaluatated.

+### line (optional)

+The line (starting at 1) in the script of the start of the expression source.
+The response of the action will also include the line field ; the value will be the line of the last expression in the source

 ### version